^

 Spinal ligaments

-The mechanical role of these ligaments is different and especially important from the point of view of the statics and kinematics of the spinal column:
+The mechanical role of these ligaments is different and is especially important from the point of view of the statics and kinematics of the spinal column:

-• determine the direction of movement of the vertebral bodies, the amplitude of which is controlled by intervertebral discs;
+• determine the direction of movement of the vertebral bodies, the amplitude of which is controlled by the intervertebral discs;

 The intervertebral disc is a typical hydrostatic system.
-Due to the fact that liquids are practically incompressible, any pressure acting on the core is transformed uniformly in all directions.
-The fibrous ring, by energizing its fibers, holds the core and absorbs most of the energy.
-Due to the elastic properties of the disc, tremors and tremors transmitted to the spine, spinal cord, and brain are considerably softened when running, walking, jumping, etc.
+Since liquids are practically incompressible, any pressure acting on the nucleus is transformed uniformly in all directions.
+The fibrous ring, with the tension of its fibers, holds the nucleus and absorbs most of the energy.
+Due to the elastic properties of the disc, the shocks and concussions transmitted to the spine, spinal cord and brain are significantly softened when running, walking, jumping, etc.

 The vertebral bodies in different parts of the spine have their own distinctive anatomical and functional features.